MomentaiChris26/AccioCurios/README.md

 ## Database Models

+### Database Relationships

+Users has many listings
+Condition has many listings
+Category has many listings
+Listing has many comments
+Listings has many purchase_history
+Users has many purchase_history

+### Database Interactions

 The interaction in the ERD is based on a simple design where the relationships revolve around the listings.

 As demonstrated below, the ERD contains 6 tables, that interact with listings in one way or another.